Unité d'Habitation of Firminy-Vert: Presentation

 At the top, on a terrace, is a nursery school.
 It occupies the entire length of the building on two levels.
 It is made up of eight classes designed to accommodate children from the three housing units initially planned.
 It remained open for about thirty years until 1999 and was closed for security reasons and because of an insufficient number of children.
 Today, it can be visited after the show apartment, but part of its premises is used as an annex to the University of Saint-Etiennefor the teaching of the Erasmus Mundus MaCLands Master program (Heritage and Management of Unesco cultural landscapes).
 The terrace, for its part, is no longer freely accessible for security reasons.
 It is occupied by public infrastructures: solariums facing east and west, an open-air theater, benches, playgrounds.
 It can also be visited by appointment.

 A local radio is also located inside the housing unit (Radio Ondaine).

-The unit does not include any trade within the building: a shopping center was originally planned between the three units to be built.
+The unit does not include any commercial businesses within the building: a shopping center was originally planned between the three units to be built.

 The building was classified as a historical monument in 1993 and 2010.